teckel12/LuaTelemetry/README.md

 * From transmitter's main screen, long hold the `Page` button to show custom screens, short press `Page` to the iNav screen
 * Flashing values indicate a warning (for example: no telemetry, battery low, altitude too high)
-* To flip between max/min and current values, use the dial or +/- buttons
+* When not armed you can flip between max/min and current values by using the dial or +/- buttons
 * To flip between compass-based direction and launch/pilot-based orientation and location, use the dial or +/- buttons
 * The launch/pilot-based orientation view is useful if model orientation is unknown
-* If model is further than 25 feet away, the launch/pilot-based view will show the direction of the model based upon launch/pilot position and orientation (useful to locate a lost model)
+* If model is further than 25 feet away, the launch/pilot-based view will show the direction of the model based on launch/pilot position and orientation (useful to locate a lost model)
 * The script gives voice feedback for flight modes, battery levels, and warnings (no need to manually set this up)
 * Voice alerts will play in background even if iNav Lua Telemetry screen is not displayed

 #### Configuration Settings
-Press the `Menu` button (when not armed) to display the configuration options menu:
+When not armed press the `Menu` button to display the configuration options menu:

 ![sample](assets/iNavConfig.png "Configuration menu")